finos/common-domain-model/documentation/source/documentation.rst

  		tradeState

  	assign-output resetPrimitive -> after -> resetHistory:
- 		if payout -> equityPayout count = 1 then ResolveEquityReset(payout -> equityPayout only-element, observation, date)
+ 		if payout -> equityPayout count = 1 then ResolveEquityReset(payout -> equityPayout only-element, observation, date) else
+ 		if payout -> interestRatePayout exists then ResolveInterestRateReset(payout -> interestRatePayout, observation, date)

 First, ``ResolveEquityObservationIdentifiers`` defines the specific product definition terms used to resolve ``ObservationIdentifier``s.
 An ``ObservationIdentifier`` uniquely identifies an ``Observation``, which inside holds a single item of market data and in this scenario will hold an equity price.